Royal New Zealand Navy: Large projects

 The Ministry of Defence is responsible for the acquisition of significant items of military equipment needed to meet New Zealand Defence Force capability requirements.
 Funding for the Ministry of Defence is appropriated separately.

 Shore establishments

+Devonport Naval Base

+The only RNZN naval base hosting ships.

 The Navy Museum

 The Navy Museum of the Royal New Zealand Navy is located at 64 King Edward Parade, Devonport, Auckland.

 It contains important collections of naval artefacts and extensive records.

-Naval Communications Facility Irirangi

-HMNZS Irirangi was a Naval Communication Station at Waiouru from 1943 to 1993.

 Uniforms and insignia

 Uniforms of the RNZN are very similar to those of the British Royal Navy and other Commonwealth of Nations navies.
 However, RNZN personnel wear the nationality marker "NEW ZEALAND" on a curved shoulder flash on the service uniform and embroidered on shoulder slip-ons.
 Also, the RNZN uses the rank of Ensign as its lowest commissioned rank and five-pointed stars for Flag Officers.

+Rank structure and insignia

+Commissioned officer ranks

+The rank insignia of commissioned officers.